 Happy Birthday, USA ~ You’re 244 years old today!

 Learn about RV camping, RV travel, RV news and much more.
-This newsletter, now in its 19th year of continuous publication, is funded primarily through advertising and voluntary subscription contributions from our readers (Thank you!), plus the generous financial support of SoftStartRV, an inexpensive device every RV with an air conditioner should have.
+This newsletter, now in its 19th year of continuous publication, is funded primarily through advertising and voluntary subscription contributions from our readers, plus the generous financial support of SoftStartRV, an inexpensive device every RV with an air conditioner should have.

 July 4, 2020